sateler/docker-php/README.md

-Base image for apache + php projects
+Base image for php projects